 Healthy Birthweight in North Carolina

 Low birthweight and premature birth rates highlight race, ethnic and geographic inequities in North Carolina.
-In 2013, about one in ten babies (9.7%) were born prematurely.
-It was higher among black women at 13.4% and Native American women at 11.2%.
-The rate was lower for white women at 9.2% and for Asian women at 8.4%.
-Data from 2014 show that five of North Carolina’s major cities had average pre-term birth rates above the state average:
+In 2019, about one in ten babies (10.7%) were born prematurely.
+Rates in 2016-2018 (3 year average) were higher among Black women at 13.7% and Native American women at 12.1%.
+The rate was lower for white, non-Hispanic women at 9.5%, and Hispanic women were the least likely to have babies born with low birthweight, at 9.1%.
+Data from 2019 show that several of North Carolina’s major cities had average pre-term birth rates above the state average: